roeszler/reabook/README.md

     ![user-menu](static/documentation/img/user-menu.png)
     </details>

-* Bookings tally that displays the number of bookings is indicated for authenticated users.
+* Bookings tally displays the number of bookings is indicated for authenticated users.
 This links to the [users diary](#existing-bookings-page) and indicated the total number of current bookings.
 ![bookings tally](static/documentation/img/reabook-bookings-tally.png)

 ### Sub Navigation Bar